-- Course-related instruction is taught in all disciplines on request.
+- Course-related instruction is taught in all disciplines on demand.

 - One-on-one instruction sessions occur at service points.

-- Consultations with librarians are available through appointment for in-depth research assistance or curriculum development.
+- Consultations with librarians are available through appointment for in-depth research assistance.

-- Instructional materials, such as brochures, resource guides, webliographies, electronic database guides, and general handouts are updated and made available in print and / or online.
+- Instructional materials, such as research guides, tutorials, electronic database guides and handouts are available online and / or in print.

 Each department is assigned a liaison librarian who can help faculty design research assignments and structure research skills classes tailored to specific assignments or learning objectives.

 Scheduling a classIf you would like to schedule a class for research skills instruction, please contact your liaison librarian or Lisa Louis, Coordinator for Reference and Information Literacy, at firstname.lastname@example.org or 361-825-5905.

 To ensure a successful class, please observe the following guidelines: